 (C) (With #32379) When the transaction’s witness has been stripped, so txid == wtxid

-- I actually haven’t found any cases of already-rejected parent txids in the past week, but the number of nonsegwit orphan parents is just so tiny - a few dozen requests per day.
+- I found no cases of already-rejected parent txids in the past week.
+This could be because all my peers have the same policy as me (which might not always be true), but the number of nonsegwit orphan parents in general is just so tiny - a few dozen requests per day.